csci-1301/C-Sharp-project-maker/README.md

 - A Unix system (which can be a [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about)),
 - How to clone or download a repository.

-Alternatively, you can simply clone this repository and have github's action produce the project for you.
+Alternatively, you can simply clone this repository and have github's action produce the project for you, using [our workflow](https://github.com/csci-1301/C-Sharp-project-maker/blob/main/.github/workflows/makefile.yml).

 ### Creating a C# project and testing it